jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 * Select device profile from the drop-down **“C9300”**.
 * Click on **"Get schema list"** > **"Select all"** > **"Download selected schemas"**.

-*Note: Wait for a couple of minutes for all the models to be dowloaded to our repository.
-It might take some time since we are downloading the whole schema list*

 ![](imgs/image6.png)

 #### Create a YANG module Set